Field Trip Policy

 - Maintain up-to-date information on the risk management website.

-- Comply with applicable provisions of the EO 1041 CSU Student Travel Policy if applicable.
+- Comply with applicable provisions of EO 1041 "California State University Student Travel Policy" if applicable.
 The policy requires minimum insurance for chartered air or bus travel.
 The policy also specifies the type of written notice that must be provided to all students and the release, hold harmless, and informed consent provisions that all students must approve in writing.